bryanbibat/html5shootemupinanafternoon/manuscript/stages.md

     this.boss = this.bossPool.getTop();
     this.bossApproaching = false;
-    this.bossInitialHealth = 500;
 {leanpub-end-insert}
   },
 ~~~~~~~~

 We made a group containing our single boss.
-This is for two reasons: to put the boss in the proper sprite order - above the enemies, but below the bullets and text; and to deal with the sprite vs sprite collision bug we mentioned way back.
+This is for two reasons: to put the boss in the proper sprite order - above the enemies, but below the bullets and text; and to step around the sprite vs sprite collision coding quirk we mentioned way back.
 We also stored the actual boss in a property for convenience.

 We then replace what happens when we reach 20,000 points from ending the game to spawning the boss: